interserver/mailbaby-api-samples/openapi-client/swift5/docs/SendingAPI.md

 let subject = "subject_example" // String | The subject or title of the email let body = "body_example" // String | The main email contents.
-let from = EmailAddressName(email: "email_example", name: "name_example") // EmailAddressName |
+let from = TODO // EmailAddressName |
-let to = [EmailAddressName(email: "email_example", name: "name_example")] // [EmailAddressName] | A list of destionation email addresses to send this to let replyto = [EmailAddressName(email: "email_example", name: "name_example")] // [EmailAddressName] | (optional) A list of email addresses that specify where replies to the email should be sent instead of the _from_ address. (optional) let cc = [EmailAddressName(email: "email_example", name: "name_example")] // [EmailAddressName] | (optional) A list of email addresses to carbon copy this message to.
-They are listed on the email and anyone getting the email can see this full list of Contacts who received the email as well. (optional) let bcc = [EmailAddressName(email: "email_example", name: "name_example")] // [EmailAddressName] | (optional) list of email addresses that should receive copies of the email.
-They are hidden on the email and anyone gettitng the email would not see the other people getting the email in this list. (optional) let attachments = [MailAttachment(filename: "filename_example", data: "data_example")] // [MailAttachment] | (optional) File attachments to include in the email.
+let to = ["TODO"] // [EmailAddressName] | A list of destionation email addresses to send this to let replyto = ["TODO"] // [EmailAddressName] | (optional) A list of email addresses that specify where replies to the email should be sent instead of the _from_ address. (optional) let cc = ["TODO"] // [EmailAddressName] | (optional) A list of email addresses to carbon copy this message to.
+They are listed on the email and anyone getting the email can see this full list of Contacts who received the email as well. (optional) let bcc = ["TODO"] // [EmailAddressName] | (optional) list of email addresses that should receive copies of the email.
+They are hidden on the email and anyone gettitng the email would not see the other people getting the email in this list. (optional) let attachments = ["TODO"] // [MailAttachment] | (optional) File attachments to include in the email.
 The file contents must be base64 encoded! (optional) let id = 987 // Int64 | (optional)  ID of the Mail order within our system to use as the Mail Account. (optional)

 // Sends an Email with Advanced Options